jiamingluuu/notes/database/DDIA.md

 ## 2. Data Models and Query Languages
 ### Relational Model vs. Document Model
 #### Relational Model
+Relational model is a data storing technique based on relation algebra.
+Data is managed in the DBMS in the form of a two-dimensional table (aka relation).
+Each relation consists of row (record) and column (property).

 For instance, SQL, organizes data into *relations* (an unordered collection of tuples).
 - Pros:
   - Hides implementation detail behind a cleaner interface.
   - Generalizable, fits the diverse use cases.
 - Cons:
   - *Impedance mismatch*: Awkward translation layer is required between the objects in the application code and the database model of tables, rows, and columns.

-NoSQL
+##### NoSQL
+Stands for Not Only SQL, it is a non-relational DBMS  model.
+Often used in the scenario involving large dataset, high-throughput of data read and write.
 - Pros: Easy to achieve greater scalability, open source, can handle queries that are not well supported in relational model.
 - Cons: Does not support ACID transactions across multiple document.
+Lack of standardization so it is hard to migrate data from one model to another.

-#### Document Model
+Document Model
 - Data structure like a resume, a self-contained document.
 - Normally stored as JSON and XML.
 - Pros:
   - JSON has better *locality* than the multi-table schema used in relational model.
 While fetching data, we do not need to perform multiple queries or/and join subordinate tables.
   - We can explicitly write down a one-to-many relationships.
 - Cons:
   - However, it is hard to perform *normalization* (the removal of duplication) where many-to-one relation is required.
 Particularly, `JOIN` operation in document model is slow.
   - Cannot directly refer to a nested item within a document.
 - MongoDB, RethinkDB, CouchDB.

-#### Graph-Like Data Model
+Graph-Like Data Model:
-A good way of expressing many-to-many relationships.
+- A good way of expressing many-to-many relationships.

 A graph consists of:
 - *Vertices* V (aka. nodes, entities), consists of